neutrofoton/neutrofoton.github.io/source/_posts/2016-09-19-mono-multiple-application-on-a-virtual-host.markdown

 ```

-In the new virtual host configuration :
+In the new virtual host configuration we have:

 1. <code>/project1</code>, with physical application's files in <code>/home/neutro/Workspace/dotnet/project1</code>
 2. <code>/project2</code>, with physical application's files in <code>/home/neutro/Workspace/dotnet/project2</code>